Nuelmagit/frontend_course/README.md

 ```
 ### After Deployment
 * You have to configure the DNS declared in DOMAIN_NAME to point to the Domain name of the CloudFront distribution created in the previous step.
 You could find it in AWS Console -> CloudFront -> Distributions it looks like xxxxxxx.cloudfront.net
-* Remember to add to Server's CORS config your DOMAIN_NAME and/or Domain name of the CloudFront.
+* Remember to add to API's CORS config your DOMAIN_NAME and/or Domain name of the CloudFront.
 ```
-//Server's Folder -> src -> operations.openapi.yaml
+//API's Folder -> src -> operations.openapi.yaml
 x-amazon-apigateway-cors:
   allowOrigins:
   - https://tn-front.app.com